John André: Arrest

-According to Tallmadge's account of the events, he and André conversed during the latter's captivity and transport.
+Finally, several hours later, Washington returned to Arnold's home and headquarters on the eastern side of the Hudson, where the documents taken from André were presented to him.
+Instantly grasping the meaning and significance of the papers, Washington quickly sent men to try to intercept Arnold, but it was too late.
+André, meanwhile, was held in South Salem, New York, and then briefly at Arnold's home, before being transferred across the Hudson to the Continental Army headquarters in Tappan, New York.
+According to Tallmadge's account of the events, he and André conversed during the latter's captivity and transport to Tappan.
 André wanted to know how he would be treated by Washington.
-Tallmadge had been a classmate of Nathan Hale while both were at Yale, and he described the capture of Hale.
-André asked whether Tallmadge thought the situations similar; he replied, "Yes, precisely similar, and similar shall be your fate", referring to Hale having been hanged by the British as a spy.
+Tallmadge had been a classmate of Nathan Hale while the two were studying at Yale College, and he spoke to André of Hale's capture, and what Tallmadge considered to be his cold-blooded execution by the British.
+André asked whether Tallmadge thought the situations similar; he replied, "Yes, precisely similar, and similar shall be your fate."